Wake Forest vs. Syracuse NCAA Football Odds, Plays and Insights | October 9, 2021

 - Wake Forest's games this year have hit the over on one of five set point totals (20%).

-- When Wake Forest scores more than 20.8 points, it is 3-2 against the spread and 5-0 overall.
+- When Wake Forest puts up more than 20.8 points, it is 3-2 against the spread and 5-0 overall.

-- In games that Wake Forest churns out more than 284.6 yards, the team is 3-2 against the spread and 5-0 overall.
+- In games that Wake Forest amasses over 284.6 yards, the team is 3-2 against the spread and 5-0 overall.

 - This year, the Demon Deacons have turned the ball over five times, while the Orange have forced five.